kgisl/cs8251/notes/unit5.md

 **2. What is a stream?**
 In C, the stream is a common, logical interface to the various devices that form the computer.
-When the program executes, each stream is tied together to a specifi c device that is source or destination of data.
+When the program executes, each stream is tied together to a specific device that is source or destination of data.
 The stream provides a consistent interface and to the programmer one hardware device will look much like another.
-In its most common form, a stream is a logical interface to a fi le.
+In its most common form, a stream is a logical interface to a file.
 Stream I/O uses some temporary storage area, called buffer, for reading from or writing data to a fi le.
-A stream is linked to a fi le by using an open operation.
+A stream is linked to a file by using an open operation.
 A stream is disassociated from a fi le using a close operation.
 The C language provides three “standard” streams that are always available to a C program.
 These are